couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 ## POST Airport

-For CRUD operations we will use the [Key Value operations](https://docs.couchbase.com/dotnet-sdk/current/howtos/kv-operations.html) that are built into the Couchbase SDK to create, read, update, and delete a document.
-Every document will need a ID (simlar to a primary key in other databases) in order to save it to the database.

-Open the `program.cs` file and navigate to the `post` method for `airport` collection.
+Open the `program.cs` file and navigate to the `app.MapPost` method for `airport` collection.

-It first checks for the availability of the `inventory` scope, then retrieves the collection `airport` within the scope.
-Upon receiving a request containing `airport` details, it saves the `airport` document into the collection identified by the provided key(`id`).
+It first validates the incoming request and if it's not valid, it returns a validation problem.
+If the `inventoryScope` is not null, it gets a reference to the collection where documents are stored, creates a new `Airport` object from the request, and attempts to insert the airport document into the database asynchronously using the provided `id`.
+If the insertion is successful, it returns a link to the GET API for the newly created document.
+If a document with the same `id` already exists, it returns a conflict result.
+For any other exceptions, it returns a problem with the exception message.
-If the `inventory` scope is unavailable, it responds with an error message.
+If the `inventoryScope` is null, it returns a problem stating "Scope not found".
-This endpoint expects valid `airport` details in the request body for successful `airport` document creation.

 ```csharp
 app.MapPost("/api/v1/airport/{id}", async (string id, AirportCreateRequestCommand request, IValidator<AirportCreateRequestCommand> validator) =>